tingtron/hiring-engineers/blog/blog.md

 # Managing Errors at Saturation Point in Node.js Using DogStatsD and Hot-Shot Client

-If you’re here it’s because your looking for the secret sauce to improve reliability of your web-based product.
+If you are here it is because you are looking for the secret sauce to improve reliability of your web-based product.
 You can follow along without the prerequisites but it will not make as much sense unless you have all the components.
 As with any programming language, platform, or tool that doesn’t come bundled, getting up and running takes an initial setup.
 Node.js has a far better installation experience than most tools or platforms; just run the installer and you’re good to go.

-The Hot-shots library is used as a use case here because it integrates well with Node.js and the statics collection methods.
-We’re choosing something other than Python because we wanted to show another library provided by Datadog community, which might not be as well-know to wider solution providers audience.
+The Hot-shots library is used as a use case here because it integrates well with Node.js and the statistics collection methods.
+We’re choosing something other than Python because we wanted to show another library provided by Datadog community, which might not be as well-known to wider solution providers audience.

 ## Prerequisites